 Our thoughts on the guidance

-This guidance is based on the position of the Metropolitan Police Service (MPS), which covers the Greater London area.
+This guidance is based on the position of the Metropolitan Police Service (MPS) which covers the Greater London area.
 Whilst police forces in other parts of the country can look to the MPS for working practices, they might actually do things differently.
-Whilst this guidance does not provide clear protection against investigation of a drug-related offence, it is absolutely right that drug use is not an offence in the UK.
+Whilst this guidance does not provide clear protection against the investigation of a drug-related offence, it is absolutely right that drug use is not an offence in the UK.

-However, possession and/ or possession with intent to supply a control drug is, and if you are questioned about these specific activities you should say nothing until you have a solicitor to represent you, or have at least spoken to one.
+However, possession and/ or possession with intent to supply a controlled drug is, and if you are questioned about these specific activities you should say nothing until you have a solicitor to represent you or have at least spoken to one.
 But, the possibility of being questioned by the police should not be a reason to not call an ambulance if there has been an overdose or some other incident that needs medical help.

 Calling an ambulance in an overdose situation can save lives.
 Ensuring friends get the right medical help if they need it is the top priority.
 However, there have been occasions when an ambulance has not been called because guys are fearful the police will turn up as well, and that if there has been a fatality this could lead to arrest and investigation.